bjackman/locali-ci/README.md

 TODOS:

  - Gather overall status and present it readably somehow to the user.
+   - Present status with git DAG view.
+ - Store output and artifacts, present them to the user in a convenient way.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).
  - Provide a way to quickly check that tests in your configuration actually work.